jsdom/webidl-conversions/README.md

 To mitigate this, we could return the raw BigInt value from the conversion function, but right now it is not implemented.
 If your use case requires such precision, [file an issue](https://github.com/jsdom/webidl-conversions/issues/new).

 On the other hand, `long long` conversion is always accurate, since the input value can never be more precise than the output value.

+### A note on `BufferSource` types

+All of the `BufferSource` types will throw when the relevant `ArrayBuffer` has been detached.
+This technically is not part of the [specified conversion algorithm](https://heycam.github.io/webidl/#es-buffer-source-types), but instead part of the [getting a reference/getting a copy](https://heycam.github.io/webidl/#ref-for-dfn-get-buffer-source-reference%E2%91%A0) algorithms.
+We've consolidated them here for convenience and ease of implementation, but if there is a need to separate them in the future, please open an issue so we can investigate.

 ## Background